Which Country Buys the Most NFTs? Stats for the Top 10 Countries

 “Meanwhile the country recently banned cryptocurrency trading, which could see crypto-keen investors move over to NFTs.”

-Canada followed in sixth place, with the USA tying with the Philippines in seventh place.
+Canada followed in sixth place on our top NFT holders in the world list, with the USA tying with the Philippines in seventh place.

 Then came New Zealand, and finally, the only European destinations were Cyprus and the Netherlands.